Capacitor: Breakdown voltage

 The maximum energy that can be stored safely in a capacitor is limited by the breakdown voltage.
+Exceeding this voltage can result in a short circuit between the plates, which can often cause permanent damage to the dielectric, plates, or both.
 Due to the scaling of capacitance and breakdown voltage with dielectric thickness, all capacitors made with a particular dielectric have approximately equal maximum energy density, to the extent that the dielectric dominates their volume.

 For air dielectric capacitors the breakdown field strength is of the order 2–5 MV/m (or kV/mm); for mica the breakdown is 100–300 MV/m; for oil, 15–25 MV/m; it can be much less when other materials are used for the dielectric.
 The dielectric is used in very thin layers and so absolute breakdown voltage of capacitors is limited.
 Typical ratings for capacitors used for general electronics applications range from a few volts to 1 kV.
 As the voltage increases, the dielectric must be thicker, making high-voltage capacitors larger per capacitance than those rated for lower voltages.

 The breakdown voltage is critically affected by factors such as the geometry of the capacitor conductive parts; sharp edges or points increase the electric field strength at that point and can lead to a local breakdown.
 Once this starts to happen, the breakdown quickly tracks through the dielectric until it reaches the opposite plate, leaving carbon behind and causing a short (or relatively low resistance) circuit.
 The results can be explosive, as the short in the capacitor draws current from the surrounding circuitry and dissipates the energy.
-However, in capacitors with particular dielectrics and thin metal electrodes shorts are not formed after breakdown.
+However, in capacitors with particular dielectrics and thin metal electrodes, shorts are not formed after breakdown.
 It happens because a metal melts or evaporates in a breakdown vicinity, isolating it from the rest of the capacitor.

 The usual breakdown route is that the field strength becomes large enough to pull electrons in the dielectric from their atoms thus causing conduction.
 Other scenarios are possible, such as impurities in the dielectric, and, if the dielectric is of a crystalline nature, imperfections in the crystal structure can result in an avalanche breakdown as seen in semi-conductor devices.
 Breakdown voltage is also affected by pressure, humidity and temperature.